J4D3N/chat.js/README.md

 The client code should be hosted on a HTTP(S) server and accessed with a browser that supports WebSockets.

-The server should have NodeJS installed with this command in the same directory:
+The server should have NodeJS installed and all this projects prerequisites; to install the prerequisites use the following command:

 ```bash
 $ npm install http https websocket fs